raceychan/fullstack-solopreneur-template/README.md

 ## 💡 What Can I Do with This Template?
 This project is more than just a demo—it’s a production-ready starter with:

-- ✅ Best practices for fullstack development using modern tools
+- Best practices for fullstack development using modern tools

-- ✅ Real-world examples of authentication, task management, and admin dashboards
+- Real-world examples of authentication, task management, and admin dashboards

-- ✅ Clean architecture & Vertical slicing in both frontend and backend
+- Vertical slicing & DDD in both frontend and backend

-- ✅ Type-safe APIs with auto-generated clients using OpenAPI
+- Type-safe APIs with auto-generated clients using OpenAPI

-- ✅ Pre-configured dev environment with Docker and hot-reloading
+- Pre-configured dev environment with Docker and hot-reloading

 You can use this template to:

-- 🏁 Kickstart your own project and customize features as needed
+- Kickstart your own project and customize features as needed

-- 🧱 Learn how to build fullstack apps with React, TypeScript, Lihil, and Supabase
+- Learn how to build fullstack apps with React, TypeScript, Lihil, and Supabase

-- 🚀 Deploy a real app on Vercel and Cloudflare with minimal cost
+- Deploy a real app on Vercel and Cloudflare with minimal cost

-- 🔒 Implement auth flows, access control, and role-based permissions
+- Implement auth flows, access control, and role-based permissions

-- 📦 Extend it with your own models, routes, and components
+- Extend it with your own models, routes, and components

 Whether you're building a SaaS app, internal tool, or MVP, this template saves weeks of setup.